 - Transactions you have completed and quotations you have requested;

-- Information about how you use the Website, IT, communication and other systems.
+- Information about how you use and interact with the Intermediary Tools, Aviva’s websites, communications you receive from Aviva and other systems;

 - Your responses to surveys, competitions and promotions;

-This Personal Information is required to provide products and/or services to you in your capacity as an intrmediary for Aviiva.
+This Personal Information is required to provide products and/or services to you in your capacity as an intermediary for Aviva.
 If you do not provide Personal Information we ask for, it may delay or prevent us from providing these products and/or services to you.

-We collect information about you when you or your Intermediary Firm does business with us, including dealings we have with you through a number of channels, such as:
+We collect Personal Information about you when you or your Intermediary Firm does business with us, including dealings we have with you through a number of channels, such as:

-- If you create an online user account or use the Website;
+- If you create an online user account or use the Intermediary Tools;

 - If you take part in activities for the Aviva Community Fund;

-- If you contact or communicate with us by telephone, mail, email, text, via the Website or in person;
+- If you contact or communicate with us by telephone, mail, email, text, via an Intermediary Tool or in person;

 - Via our IT systems, e.g. automated monitoring of our websites and other technical systems, such as our computer networks and connections, communications systems, email and instant messaging systems.